To the text

 Biological Data Science Group Research Group Overview

 One of the defining features of our research group is the seamless integration of wet and dry research.
-We not only develop innovative in silico technologies to support drug discovery and diagnostics but also harness the synergy between experimental and computational approaches.
-By combining advanced measurement techniques and novel production methods with cutting-edge computational modeling and data analysis, we elevate our technologies to new heights.
+We not only develop innovative in silico technologies to support drug discovery, but also drive Bio × AI–integrated research by harnessing the synergy between experimental and computational approaches.
+In this framework, modification-omics data and therapeutic modalities obtained through proprietary omics measurement and cell-control technologies are further advanced using theoretical modeling and AI.
 Our mission is to accelerate breakthroughs in drug discovery, diagnostics, and treatment technologies.
 Furthermore, we are fostering the next generation of researchers who excel in both wet and dry research domains.

 Biological Data Science Research Group Overview